-- 1. The date on which payment from VA is made to the institution. - 2.
-90 days after the date the institution certified tuition and fees following the receipt of the certificate of eligibility.
+1. The date on which payment from VA is made to the institution.
+2. 90 days after the date the institution certified tuition and fees following the receipt of the certificate of eligibility at Georgia State College will not impose any penalty, including the certificate of eligibility asses, libraries, or other institution.
 East Georgia State College will not impose any penalty, including the assessment of late fees, the denial of access to classes, libraries, or other institutional facilities, or the requirement that a covered individual borrow additional funds, on any covered individual because of the individual's inability to meet his or her financial obligations to the institution due to the delayed disbursement funding from VA under chapter 31 or 33.
 If the student is a Chapter 33 recipient who is paid at less than 100%, the student is responsible for the remaining financial obligation after the amount of the VA education benefit disbursement.